knadh/bigreddy/README.md

 # BigReddy

-BigReddy is a small utility that generates pseudo-philosophical and pseudo-poetic ramblings.
+BigReddy is a small utility that generates super deep pseudo-philosophical and pseudo-poetic ramblings.
 When you're feeling down or you need some motivation in life, you go to BigReddy.

 Under the hood, the utility uses Markov Chains to generate text.